dwhuang/uscva/web/README.md

 4. npm start (This starts http-server and opens public/index.html in a browser tab.)
 5. Go break things

-## Bundle production JS
+## Push New Version to Prod
-npm run bundle-prod
+npm run push-to-prod -- [version]

+[version] can be any string.
+It's used to create (or recreate) a top-level directory on the gh-pages branch.